Dr Danielle Huston

 Veterinary Manager Tanawha

 Danielle graduated from the University of Queensland with a Bachelor of Veterinary Science in 2010.
 She had already been working for Animal Emergency Service in Underwood as a vet nurse for two and a half years at this point and was cunning enough to con the Veterinary Manager into keeping her on as a new graduate intern.
-She remained working at Underwood AES for three and a half years before making the sea change to the Sunshine Coast, where she works at both Tanawha and Noosa practices.
+She remained working at Underwood AES for three and a half years before making the sea change to the Sunshine Coast, where she works at the Tanawha practice.

-The Huston family consists of two cats, Delilah and Theodore, both of whom were strays through our clinics and remained unclaimed at the pound; and two dogs, Tallulah and Pippa, both mixed breeds from rescue organisations.
+The Huston family consists of three cats, Delilah and Theodore, both of whom were strays through our clinics and remained unclaimed at the pound, as well as her latest edition to the family: Zachary – also a stray cat through work.
+There are also three dogs in the Huston household, Tallulah and Pippa, both mixed breeds from rescue organisations, and Penelope the dalmatian – who was a surprise of her husband!
 Their primary roles and responsibilities include keeping the bed warm, keeping the couch soft and comfy, eating anything they can get their paws on (occasionally resulting in trips to work with mum), occasionally donating blood, posing for ultrasound training and selfies, long walks along the beach for the dogs, and midnight acrobatics for the cats.
 Oh, and keeping dad company whilst mum works.

 Emergency and Critical Care is a passion for Dr Huston, and she is exceptionally proud to be a part of such an amazing team providing after hours care to the animals of the Sunshine Coast.
 The variety of cases we treat with the combination of medical and surgical management keeps things exciting, and us always on our toes.